-By empowering women to show, first hand, what it is to work and flourish in technology career environments, they are positioned in leadership roles for the next generation to see and aspire to be.
+By empowering women to show, first hand, what it is to work and flourish in STEM career environments, they are positioned in leadership roles for the next generation to see and aspire to be.

 What distinguishes Teen-Turn is its focus on long-term interactions which include work placement and after school programming over several years, and the creation of networks amongst mentors and mentees through activity clubs.